 Yuko has toured the U.S. with her CD “In Tone Nation” for Kawai Piano Company in 2002.
 The album contains all original compositions and was the first recording to feature the Shigeru Kawai piano, a special line of all handcrafted concert grand pianos from Japan.
 The CD was released as both a stereo audio CD and as a DVD audiophile recording that features both a DVD Audio 5.1 Surround mix and a 96kHZ/24-bit Advanced Resolution Stereo version.
 Yuko’s new album project, “Piano Bento,” features her original compositions and arrangements as well as the Shigeru Kawai piano, and this time she incorporates an assortment of other pianos, from antiquated to electronic, to create a unique blend of sounds and instrumentation.

 In addition to performing and composing, Yuko also has extensive experience teaching classical and jazz piano as well as coaching vocalists and instrumentalists in band settings.
 For students in theory, arranging and jazz improvisation, she regularly writes arrangements and produces her own teaching material.
 Yuko was recently a guest artist session presenter at the MTAC State Convention in Los Angeles, and in her session entitled: “Jazz Improvisation: The Key to Superior Musicianship,” she discussed the importance of incorporating jazz improvisation in music lessons to elevate students’ overall musicianship.
-Yuko is an active member of the Music Teachers’ Association of California San Diego Branch and helps organize some of its events in her spare time.
+Yuko is the 1st Vice President of the Music Teachers’ Association of California San Diego Branch and is the chair of the Helen B. Goodlin Scholarship Competition.